While there is a lot of gray areas when it comes to business, one thing is certain — there is a “right price” for your product.

 Start Considering Price Early

-Don’t wait until the last minute to start thinking about price.
+Don’t wait until the last minute to start thinking about the price.
 In the early research phase of your product development, start thinking about how you will price it and researching the market and your customers.
 It’s a crucial decision that shouldn’t be taken lightly.

 Do you want to learn more about creating a completed and detailed customer profile?
 Check out my Market Research Mastery System, which teaches you the A to Z of target market research and how to use it to increase your sales.